 However, TMX shareholders had other ideas, and on June 29, 2011, TMX and LSE announced that they had terminated their merger agreement because it was clear that the two-thirds threshold required from TMX shareholders would not be met.
 With the MOE transaction terminated, the TMX situation represents another example of a potential MOE potentially returning to a standalone strategy.
 Eventually, however, TMX and Maple Group were able to see eye-to-eye on a transaction.
 On October 30, 2011, TMX entered into a support agreement in relation to the Cdn\$3.8 billion deal with Maple Group.
 However, as TMX had highlighted when it rebuffed Maple Group earlier, a TMX/Maple Group combination faced significant regulatory risk.
 This risk came to fruition in late November 30, 2011, when Canada's competition regulator raised "serious concerns" about the transaction.
-On January 31, 2012, Maple Group extended its offer to February 29, 2012 while it pursued regulatory approvals.
-However, the agreement only allows for extensions for regulatory approvals until April 30, 2012.
-It remains to be seen whether the TMX/Maple Group transaction will suffer the same fate as the NYSE Euronext/Deutsche Börse deal, but TMX's shares are currently trading at a significant discount to the Maple Group offer.
+Consequently, in the first half of 2012, Maple Group was required to continually extend its offer while awaiting regulatory approvals, which were finally received in late summer.
+The offer was completed and the deal closed in September, 2012.

-In yet another transaction where antitrust concerns played an important role, Avis Budget was ultimately able to thwart Hertz's initial signed deal with Dollar Thrifty, but was unable to sign or complete an acquisition of its own.
+In yet another transaction where antitrust concerns played an important role, Avis Budget was ultimately able to thwart Hertz's initial signed deal with Dollar Thrifty, but was unable to sign or complete an acquisition of its own (with Hertz ultimately acquiring Dollar Thrifty in 2012).
 On April 25, 2010, Hertz announced it had signed an agreement to acquire Dollar Thrifty for \$41.00 per share in cash (including a special dividend from Dollar Thrifty immediately prior to closing) and stock, which contained matching rights and a 3.7% termination fee for Hertz and certain commitments by Hertz to obtain regulatory approval.
 The next week, Dollar Thrifty received a letter from the chief executive officer of Avis Budget expressing surprise at the announcement, claiming he had been scheduled to meet the chief executive officer and chief operating officer of Dollar Thrifty just days after the announcement to discuss a potential transaction (the meeting was cancelled by Dollar Thrifty) and claiming that Avis Budget would like to make a "substantially higher offer" to acquire Dollar Thrifty.
 The Dollar Thrifty board thereafter concluded that Avis Budget's expressed interest and suggestion of a potentially higher offer could "reasonably be expected" to result in a superior proposal and executed a confidentiality agreement with Avis Budget.